Is American Vandal Real? Is the Netflix Show a True Story?

 Still don’t believe that Dylan Maxwell is actually an actor, Jimmy Tatro?
 Here’s Tatro in 2015:

 American Vandal is clearly a play on Making a Murderer.
 Instead of Wisconsin outcast and junkyard family member Steven Avery, convicted of murder after being exonerated for a rape he didn’t commit, you’ve got Maxwell, an outcast high school student who is wrongly expelled for vandalism he didn’t commit, but who goes on to become what people wrongly thought he was.
+In season 2, you’ve got Kevin McClain, the outcast student who confesses to being the turd burglar at the series’ onset – but was he really?

 This all had some people very confused.

-Making things even more confusing, some people thought the trailer was a spoof and that there couldn’t possibly be a show on Netflix about someone painting dicks on a car.
+Making things even more confusing, some people thought the trailer for season 1 was a spoof and that there couldn’t possibly be a show on Netflix about someone painting dicks on a car.
 But there is.
 (If you’re offended by the word dicks, you haven’t watched the show.
 It’s impossible to write about American Vandal and not use the word dick.)
+And now poop…

 Tatro cleared that one up.